nsmryan/hew/README.markdown

 Encoding has no flags to control the process- hex numbers are taken from a file, skipping unrelated characters like whitespaces.
-One thing to be careful of is that parcel will attempt to encode any characters that look like hex, so the word 'Become" will be encoded as 0xBCEE (the non-hex characters are ignored).
+One thing to be careful of is that hew will attempt to encode any characters that look like hex, so the word 'Become" will be encoded as 0xBCEE (the non-hex characters are ignored).

-Another example of a file that parcel will accept is:
+Another example of a file that hew will accept is:
 ```text
 0x0123 0x4567
 0x89AB
 0xCDEF
 ```
-Where parcel will notice the '0x' characters together and ignore them.
+Where hew will notice the '0x' characters together and ignore them.

 ## Decoding
-When decoding binary data into hex digits, parcel provides a number of options.
+When decoding binary data into hex digits, hew provides a number of options.

 Using the example binary file (as viewed by xxd):
 ```text